a740g/QB64-MOD-Player/README.md

 - No dependency on third party libraries - OK
 - No OS specific code in the Loader, Player & Mixer - OK
 - Support all MOD types (1 - 99 channels, 31 samples etc.) - OK
-- Support all MOD effects - WIP (1 remaining - EF)
+- Support all MOD effects - OK
 - Easy plug-&-play API - OK
 - Play all the test MODs in the repository correctly - OK
 - Survive ode2ptk.mod & black_queen.mod - OK